 Who doesn’t love searching through garage sales and thrift stores?
 It’s a treasure hunt, you never know what you’ll find.
 I recently spotted packs and packs of beautiful greeting cards recently at a GoodWill store.
 They were promotional items sent out by various charities to their donors.
 BUT they had their imprints on the back of each one.
-I didn’t want to send a special card with that, so I had an idea!
-Time to UPCYCLE thrift store cards and easily transform them to look like something handmade!
+I didn’t want to send a special card with their big logo, so I had an idea!
+It was time to UPCYCLE thrift store cards and easily transform them to look like something handmade!

 Whether it’s thrift store or yard sale finds, or old Christmas cards, the first thing you need to do is carefully rip off the backs.
-The fold makes them easier to tear.
-You could be more careful and use a scissors.
+The scored fold makes the cards easier to tear.
+You could be more careful and use scissors.

 The next step was to trim the fronts.
-I used my Fiskars Paper Cutter like THIS ONE from Amazon to cut around the design.
+I used my Fiskars Paper Cutter like these from Amazon to cut around the design.
 (I personally love the guillotine type such as this paper cutter.
 I’ve had it for years and it hasn’t dulled yet.
-I have the one with the sliding blade, but I find it rips the paper if I’m not careful.)
+I also have one with a sliding blade, but I find it rips the paper if I’m not careful.)

-You can also use plain cardstock.
-Michaels, AC Moore and JoAnn Fabric sell solid color packs.
+You could also use plain cardstock instead to make a card.
+Michael’s and JoAnn Fabric sell solid color packs.
 Here are the ones from Michael’s.
 (Order online and have free curbside pickup!)
-Then simply fold them in half for a card – OR cut in half for postcards!
+Then simply fold them in half for a card – OR cut them in half for postcards!
 That would be a wonderful option and cheaper to mail!